On the importance of lensing for galaxy clustering in photometric and spectroscopic surveys: Combining angular power spectra and correlation function

 \section{Combining angular power spectra and correlation function}

-{As described in the main text, we also perform an analysis where we combine the multipoles of the correlation function from SKA2 in each redshift bin, with the cross-correlation of the $C_\ell$'s between different redshift bins.
+{As described in the main text, we also perform an analysis where we combine the multipoles of the correlation function from SKA2 in each redshift bin, with the cross-correlation of the $C_\ell$'s between {\it different} redshift bins.
 We include lensing in the $C_\ell$'s but not in the correlation function.
 The main results are presented and discussed in detail in Section~\ref{s:main_result}.

 In Fig.~\ref{fig:ska2_with_cross} we compare the constraints and shifts when we consider the correlation function of SKA2 alone, or when we combine the correlation function of SKA2 with the cross-correlation $C_\ell$'s for different redshift bins.
-We see that adding the $C_\ell$'s has almost no impact on the constraints or the shifts.}
+We see that adding the $C_\ell$'s has very little impact on the constraints or the shifts.}

 {In Fig.~\ref{fig:ska-lsst-fisher-89} and Table~\ref{fig:ska-lsst-fisher-89}, we compare the constraints from SKA2 alone, with the combined constraints from SKA2 and the $C_\ell$'s in LSST.
 Contrary to the results presented in the main text, we fix here the value of the bias $b_0=1$.
 Comparing with Table~\ref{table:comparison_surveys_constraints}, we see that fixing the bias has almost no impact on the constraints or on the shifts.
 This is due to the fact that in SKA2, RSD are strong enough to break the degeneracy between $A_s$ and $b_0$, and both are very well measured in these surveys. }